 Comprising (at any one time) B Bumble (real name R C Gamble), Don Orr, Terry Anderson and Jimmy King, this American outfit first came to attention with their 1961 release, Bumble Boogie (featuring Ernie Freeman at the piano) – an adaptation of Nicolai Rimsky-Korsakov’s The Flight Of The Bumble Bee – which reached #21 in the US chart.

 It was the following year’s Nut Rocker (with pianist Lincoln Mayorga) that brought them lasting fame.
-Although it only reached Number 23 in the USA, this propulsive instrumental – an irreverent boogie-woogie reading of Tchaikovsky’s Nutcracker Suite – fared much better in the UK where it soared to Number 1 and, 10 years later, again reached the Top 20 on reissue.
+Although it only reached #23 in the USA, this propulsive instrumental – an irreverent boogie-woogie reading of Tchaikovsky’s Nutcracker Suite – fared much better in the UK where it soared to #1 and, ten years later, again reached the Top 20 on reissue.